noppoMan/4896c62de389fa8a7ffca8a727d8f71f/README.md

 Dataset after transformation to stationary process using fractional differencing and seasonal adjustment.
 There are four subdirectories: period_shift=original, 1_month_shifted, 2_month_shifted, and 3_month_shifted, each containing four subdirectories: Tm=T1, T2, T3, T4.
 The CSVs under each directory correspond to $[A_1, A_2, A_3]$ for each group's period_shift and Tm, in the order of competitor1, competitor2, and target.

+The estimation of SVAR and calculation of IRF using these datasets are documented in `demo.ipynb`.

 ## adf_test_result.csv

 ADF test results and information on fractional differencing for all activity data used in the experiment.
 Each row corresponds to $A_i$ of each group for period shift and $T_m$.